alexQiSong/MTLRank/README.md

 python preprocess.py --n_jobs 30
 ```

 5. Run MTLRank pipeline using the jupyter notebookes `MTLRank_step1_train.ipynb`, `MTLRank_step2_rankTF.ipynb`, and `MTLRank_step3_GRN.ipynb` by following the order specified by the names.
-We provide more detailed instructions in each notebook.
+We provide more detailed instructions in each notebook, including the the suggested settings of hyperparameters.

 ### Contact
 Contact us if you have any questions: